basho/rfc/open/groupby/groupby.md

 GROUP BY project
 ```

 When a `GROUP BY` is specified, one aggregate is returned per group.
-Internally the coordinator maintains a dict is used, the key is the group by values and the value is the aggregate.
+Internally the coordinator maintains a dictionary is used, the key is the group by values and the value is the aggregate.

 ![GROUP BY Sequence Diagram](groupby_coordinator.png)

-For each row that in the result set the coordinator must:
+For each row in the result set, the coordinator must:

 1. Fetch the `GROUP BY` key from the row cells.
 2. Lookup the group's aggregate in the dictionary using the key.